-All rats entered into this study displayed a significant decrease in the magnitude of the mechanical stimulus (in the range of 1.0-3.0 g) necessary to evoke a brisk withdrawal response in the injured hind paw in response to von Frey hair stimulation.
-Antiallodynic effect of GABA agonists, The time course of the increase in threshold produced by oral drug administration illustrated in Fig. 5 and 6.
-Threshold was maximally increased and then gradually decreased to control over a 2-5-h period, depending upon the dose.
-A somewhat shorter anti-allodynic time course was observed after the effective doses 3.5, 7.5, and 11.5, as shown in Fig. 5and 6.
+Antiallodynic effect of GABAA agonists, the time course of the increase in threshold produced by oral drug administration illustrated in Fig. 5 and 6.
+The mechanical stimulus (in the range of 1.0-3.0 g) required to cause a quick withdrawal reaction in the wounded hind paw in reaction to von Frey hair activation was reduced for all rats involved in this investigation.
+Depending upon the dose, the threshold was maximally raised and then gradually decreased to control over a duration of 2-5 hrs.
+As indicated in Figs. 5 and 6, a somewhat shorter anti-allodynic duration were noticed following the efficacious doses of 3.5, 7.5, and 11.5.

-Fig. 5: Effects of Zopiclone on paw withdrawal latency (PWL) and paw withdrawal threshold (PWT) Von Frey evoked by Disease-Induced Neuropathic Pain in rats.
+Fig. 5: Effects of Cyclopyrrolones (Zopiclone) on PWL and PWT Von Frey evoked by Disease-Induced Neuropathic Pain in rats.